EXCLUSIVE-Malaysia's Edotco, backers plan stake sales in hot telco towers market -sources

 Innovation Network Corp of Japan (INCJ), which became the tower company's second-biggest investor about six years ago with a $400 million investment or about a 20% holding, is also seeking to sell most of its stake.

-When asked for a comment by Reuters on Friday, INCJ said it would respond the following week.
+INCJ on Monday said it declined to comment.
 The state-backed fund had tried to sell down its stake in the last few years.

 Edotco also counts Malaysian sovereign wealth fund Khazanah Nasional and pension fund KWAP among its investors.